D4rktheJohtonian/D4rktheJohtonian/README.md

 💫 ↳ ❝ [**Basic Informations**] ¡! ❞ 💫

-Name you can call me : Dark / Ethan
+Names you can call me : Dark, Ethan, Slingshot, or Karl

 Age : 4-teen